Eye of the Needle

 • GENESIS 2:7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

-Thus, at almost the very beginning of the scriptures we are given the most important facts concerning this issue.
-Clearly we are told here that man became alive when he breathed.
-Can we then apply this truth to a pregnancy?
+Thus, at almost the very beginning of the scriptures we are given the most important truth concerning this issue.
+Clearly we are twice told here that man became alive only when he breathed.
+Can we then apply this to a pregnancy?
 Can we then conclude that a newborn is only considered alive when it breathes?

 We have this same idea repeated on a number of other occasions, that breath is the evidence of life.
 Even just a few chapters on we read, ". . . .

 in whose nostrils was the breath of life" (GENESIS 7:22).
-These early writers always associated breath with life.
+Apparently these early believers associated breath with life.

 Then in the psalms we read,